JoseMMorales/Database-SQL-MariaDB/README.md

 * Clone the project to your local directory.
 * $git clone https://github.com/JoseMMorales/Database-SQL-MariaDB.git
-* $cd Database-SQL-MariaDB to display different files storaged for you to start with.
+* $cd Database-SQL-MariaDB to display different files storage for you to start with.

 ## Steps to create your database: